r-Techsupport/rTS_Wiki/docs/disks/disk-management.md

 ### Deleting a partition
 1. Right click on an existing partition and choose "Delete Volume..."
 2. Click "Yes" to delete the partition.
-You will loose all data on this partiton.
+You will loose all data on this partition.

 ## Diskpart
 Diskpart is a command line tool that doesn't have as many restrictions as disk manager.
 It is still limited when working on the `C:` drive, and not a good tool for partition manipulation.
 To use it on the `C:` drive, run it from run from the windows installer or from the [windows PE](/docs/LiveSessions/windows-live-session).

 This guide will walk you through wiping a disk and creating a single empty partition using the entire drive.
 However, this will not securely erase your data, see [the wiping disks article](/docs/LiveSessions/linux/linux-wipe-disks) to do that.

-1. To open diskpart, you will need an elevated command prompt.
-Just type `diskpart` and diskpart will load.
+1. To open DiskPart, you will need an elevated command prompt.
+Just type `diskpart` and DiskPart will load.
 2. To identify your disk, type `list disk`, then type `select disk X` where X is the disk number.
 (Choosing the wrong disk will cause data loss)

     [![ListDisk.png](/assets/disk-management/listdisk.png)](/assets/disk-management/listdisk.png)